Litigation and Dispute Resolution

 - Estate disputes including claims made pursuant to Part IV of the Administration and Private Act 1958

 - Complex family law property matters

 - Employment law including unfair dismissal, general protections and underpayment claims

 Our lawyers encourage alternative dispute resolution such as mediation in order to resolve legal disputes in a timely and cost-effective manner.

-Going to Court involves a number of steps and is different in each jurisdiction.
-The court process for family law matters is worlds apart from the court process for a commercial or business disputes such as franchise agreement disputes.
-A typical civil dispute in the Magistrates’ Court, however, might look like this:
+Litigation involves a number of steps and is different in each jurisdiction.
+A typical civil dispute, might look like this:

-- Writing to the other side or contacting them by other means to clearly explain your position and demanding that they rectify their conduct (for example by paying you money they owe you) within a specified time-frame;
+- Writing to the other side or contacting them by other means to clearly explain your position and demanding that they rectify their conduct within a specified time-frame.

-- If the other side is cooperative, engaging in discussions to try and resolve the matter without the need to issue Court proceedings, for example by agreeing that the other side will pay you by the end of the week;
+- If the other side is cooperative, engaging in discussions to try and resolve the matter without the need to issue Court proceedings.

 - Attending a mediation where the parties negotiate with each other to resolve the matter on the day.
 This is often required by the Court before having a final hearing of your matter;